HenryHe0123/ACore/README.md

 # ACore

-A Toy Microkernel OS in Rust.
+This is a toy microkernel Unix-like operating system built from scratch, written in Rust.

 ### Quick Start